 It does give off a lovely aroma while baking and gives flavor to the glaze and fruit.
 They need to be removed before carving.
 While they won’t hurt you if eaten, they aren’t pleasant.
 Kinda like chewing on a fragrant twig.

-One of the most important elements in the brown glaze recipe.
-Mine is made of only three in ingredients:
+One of the most important elements of this pineapple ham is the brown glaze recipe.
+Mine is made of only three in ingredients.
+For volumes, scroll down to the printable recipe card below.

 - Pineapple juice- I use the juice from the can, just make sure your pineapples are packed in 100% juice.
 A 20 ounce can has approximately 3/4 cup liquid.
 If using fresh pineapple, buy pineapple juice.